As we prepare to spring forward with our clocks, many of us will no doubt struggle with the annual 'set lag' that comes from the shift in time.

 Mid morning is a great time for late risers, those with a flexible working day, or for parents who want to keep the kids entertained until lunchtime.

 Working out during your lunch break re-energises the mind, preventing that mid-afternoon slump that comes after lunch.
-Consider an online workout via our You Tube channel, or start a WhatsApp group and tackle it virtually with your friends in their own homes.
+Consider an online workout via our You Tube channel, or a quick 30 minute fitness class in club.

 Sitting in front of a screen all day can cause discomfort in the joints and spine.
 Plus, many of us don't have an effective home office set-up at home, so will likely be working from the sofa or kitchen table.
 A good mid-day stretch will help to keep that posture in check.